ibm-cloud-docs/monitoring/config_agent.md

 # Configuring a Sysdig agent
 {: #sysdig_config_agent}

-After you provision an instance of the Sysdig service in the {{site.data.keyword.Bluemix}}, you must configure a Sysdig agent in each environment that you want to monitor.
+After you provision an instance of the IBM Cloud Monitoring with Sysdig service in the {{site.data.keyword.Bluemix}}, you must configure a Sysdig agent in each environment that you want to monitor.
 The Sysdig agent automatically collects and reports on pre-defined metrics.
 You can configure which metrics to monitor in each environment.
 {:shortdesc}